 Enter burstable testing

-Human-driven testing has historically suffered from economic inefficiencies and a lack of agility.
-For example, the traditional crowdsourced testing approach often falls short by incentivizing testers with bug bounties.
-This leads to a higher volume of lower quality bugs and more time for your dev team to sift through bugs to determine which issues need fixes.
-An overemphasis on in-house testers also comes with a set of challenges.
-Often in-house teams cannot easily scale with surges in testing demand.
+Manual testing has historically suffered from inefficiencies and poor quality results.
+The traditional crowdsourced testing approach, for example, often falls short by incentivizing testers with bug bounties.
+This leads to a high volume of low quality bugs and more time for your dev team to sift through bugs to determine which issues need fixes.
+Relying solely on in-house testers also comes with challenges.
+In-house teams can’t easily scale with surges in testing demand.
 Or, they may sit idle when things slow down.
-Burstable testing addresses a need for agility, scale, and efficiencies without compromising on coverage or accuracy.
+Networked testing addresses a need for agility, scale, and efficiencies without compromising on coverage or accuracy.

 There are some prerequisites.
 Firstly, you need pre-vetted testers who know what they’re doing.
 And you need a lot of them, preferably distributed across a large geographic area, allowing you to have a pool of workers who are ready to work at a moment’s notice.
 Expert freelancers are useful here.
 With access to on-demand distributed teams of freelance QA experts, your agile QA can begin and conclude rapidly.
 This modern crowdsourced testing approach matches the needs of agile teams and provides a level of coverage that would otherwise require a large (and expensive) in-house team.

 The burstable testing approach sees tests defined in small chunks, which are then distributed to the assembled team members.
 This allows teams to fully complete a full cycle of tests in a comparatively short amount of time.
 For mobile app developers, it also allows a full suite of tests to be run on a variety of devices, allowing the identification of environment-specific problems.